xbmc/repo-plugins/plugin.video.vrt.nu/README.md

 - Click **Inloggen met e-mail**;
 - Click the **Wachtwoord vergeten?** hyperlink, and enter your email address.

 You will receive an email that allows you to set a password.
-Use that password to enter in the plugin when prompted.
+Use this password to enter in the plugin when prompted.

-For more information about the VRT.NU Kodi addon, look at [our GitHub Wiki page](https://github.com/pietje666/plugin.video.vrt.nu/wiki).
+For more information about the VRT NU Kodi addon, look at [our GitHub Wiki page](https://github.com/pietje666/plugin.video.vrt.nu/wiki).

 ## Reporting issues
-You can report issues at [our GitHub project](https://github.com/pietje666/plugin.video.vrt.nu) or you can send a message to [our Facebook page](https://www.facebook.com/kodivrtnu/).
+You can report issues at [our GitHub project](https://github.com/pietje666/plugin.video.vrt.nu) or you can send a message to [our Facebook page](https://facebook.com/kodivrtnu/).

 ## Releases

+#### v1.9.0 (2019-05-04)
+- Add a Channels menu (@dagwieers)
+- Add page-browsing in Recent menu, 50 items per page (@dagwieers)
+- Fix general performance issue on Raspberry Pi (@mediaminister)
+- Add icon support to channel listings (@dagwieers)
+- Improvements to streamservice (@mediaminister)
+- Add fallback code for web scraping logic (@dagwieers)
+- Add Studio Brussel and MNM live streams (@dagwieers)

 #### v1.8.0 (2019-04-27)
 - Fix the menu listings due to the urllib3 update (@dagwieers)